dasithsv/Console.ReadLine-Snippet-For-VisualStudio/README.md

 # Console.ReadLine Snippet For VisualStudio

-just like Console.WriteLine (cw) shortcut this snippet will create one for  Console.ReadLine
+just like Console.WriteLine (cw) shortcut this snippet will create one for  Console.ReadLine (cr)

 <img src="https://i.imgur.com/ySHFeB9.gif">